Decoding 16/5 as a Decimal: A practical guide

 Understanding Fractions and Decimals

 Before diving into the conversion of 16/5, let's briefly refresh our understanding of fractions and decimals.
-A fraction represents a part of a whole, expressed as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
+Which means a fraction represents a part of a whole, expressed as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
 A decimal, on the other hand, represents a number based on the powers of 10, using a decimal point to separate the whole number from the fractional part.

 Method 1: Long Division